ciberkleid/cna-demo-setup/README.md

 # instructions

-1. Clone the setup repo and the two project repos into the same directory:
+1. Clone the setup repo and the two project repos into a single local directory:
 ```
 mkdir cna-demo
 cd cna-demo